erickgnclvs/dont-lose-your-task/README.md

 😿 Don't lose your task

-tool to get attemptId and taskId
+tool to get attemptId and create claim url

 setup: